Hi Maria,

 thank you for writing.
 Unfortunately I dont have good news for you.

-I am working on a website to explain the problems for the time from Dec 20 to the beginning of january, below are two emails which i will use to explain the problems in this time.
+I am working on a website to explain the problems for the time from Dec 20 to the beginning of january, below are two emails which i

-Usually it is easy to get a Nile Cruise but the changing of the year is the highest season ever in Upper Egypt, prices explode because there is a run for free rooms.
+Usually it is easy to get a Nile Cruise but the changing of the year is the highest season ever in Upper Egypt, prices explode because

 You ask for exactly this time.